MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

     - I love the evenings!
 Just saying. ${eveningTemplate()}
 ```

-#### Switch Case Default
+#### Switch template

-The SWITCH CASE DEFAULT construct lets you design a conditional template that matches an expression's value to a case clause and produces output based on that case.
-Condition expressions are enclosed in curly brackets - ${}.
+The switch template lets you design a template that matches an expression's value to a CASE clause and produces output based on that case.
+Condition expressions are enclosed in braces- ${}.

 Here's how you can specify a SWITCH CASE DEFAULT block in LG.